 18. The One Reborn

-I really think that the developers were just going for the shock factor with this seemingly “thrown together” boss.
-The boss actually does have some story relevance and isn’t all that terrible to fight overall, it just feels like they ran out of ideas and said, “I know, let’s copy the Tower Demon fight from Demon’s Souls but with a pile of people parts instead!”.
+I think the developers were just going for the shock factor with this seemingly “thrown together” boss.
+The boss does have some story relevance and isn’t all that terrible to fight overall; it just feels like they ran out of ideas and said, “I know, let’s copy the Tower Demon fight from Demon’s Souls but with a pile of people parts instead!”.

-Climb any of the stairs at the corners of the arena and clear out all of the magic casters on the balcony, then return to the boss and try to strike at its “head” for big damage and a chance to stun him.
-Just be aware of the nasty bile that he can release all around him and you shouldn’t have a hard time at all.
+Climb any stairs at the corners of the arena and clear out all of the magic casters on the balcony, then return to the boss and try to strike at its “head” for big damage and a chance to stun him.
+Just be aware of the nasty bile he can release all around him, and you shouldn’t have a hard time.